sourcecred/docs/docs/beta/plugins/discord.md

 Bots require an associated Discord application.
 In your browser, navigate to the [Discord Developer Portal](https://discord.com/developers/applications).
-Click the 'New Applicaiton' button.
+Click the 'New Application' button.
 Discord will prompt you to enter the name of your application and a description of it.
 The name and description can be anything you want.
 The application is simply to give the bot the ability to communicate with Discord APIs.